-Oualidia is an oft-forgotten fishing town located on the Atlantic coastline between the historic towns of El Jadida and Safi.
+Oualidia is an oft-overlooked fishing town located on the Atlantic coastline between the historic towns of El Jadida and Safi.

 Many years ago Oualidia was a popular destination of the Moroccan royal family – King Mohamed V had a summer palace on the beachfront which was the setting for many royal parties and festivities.
 His son King Hassan II did not share his father’s affection for Oualidia and the palace was allowed to gradually fall into disrepair.